turingschool/front-end-curriculum/lessons/module-2/intro-network-requests.md

 #### Practice

 Head to <a href="https://github.com/turingschool-examples/fe2-fetch-practice" target="\__blank">this repo</a> for some practice with GETting and POSTing.

+Working with a partner do the following:
+- Get the server up and running (just follow all the set up instructions in the repo)
+- Write a fetch request to GET all the users
+- Write a fetch request to POST a new user
+- Rerun your previous GET fetch request to verify you added the user
+- Write a fetch request to GET all the animals
+- Write a fetch request to POST a new animal
+- Rerun your previous GET fetch request to verify you added the animal
 </section>

 ### Nice to Know: Query Strings / URL Structure